biplab1/awesome-andriy-burkov-emails/README.md

 I joined the weekly newsletter late (in Feb 2021), so I would request if anyone has the previous emails, they can kindly help me update this repository with the Weekly from \#1 - \#18. </br>

 This repository was inspired by another [awesome compilation](https://github.com/sourabh-joshi/awesome-quincy-larson-emails).
-Please do check out this repository.
+Please do check it out.

 ### True Positive Weekly #20 (March 9, 2021)